robashton/blog/input/pages/A Rob Update - A busy few months/content.markdown

 I think I'd be happy to take on some longer term stuff (up to 6 weeks) for the right people, so please do get in touch if you have something.
 (Anywhere in Europe is good, I'm also thinking I wouldn't mind getting out of London/England for a little bit too).

-My hiring details can be found on my [/hire.html](availability page), just drop me an email at [mailto:robashton@codeofrob.com](robashton@codeofrob.com) and we'll see what we can do together.
+My hiring details can be found on my [availability page](/hire.html), just drop me an email at [robashton@codeofrob.com](mailto:robashton@codeofrob.com) and we'll see what we can do together.